corrode/corrode.github.io/content/blog/hardening-rust/index.md

 **Never panic in an uncontrolled manner.**

-## Stack Overflow As A Failure Mode
+## Stack Overflow as a Failure Mode

 Okay, you handle errors gracefully and you know how your system behaves on panic.
 But did you account for stack overflows as well?